shiouninglin7777777/2019-spring-gt/README.md

 	And, We want to find the shortest path by HIERHOLZER'S ALGORITHM

 		HIERHOLZER'S ALGORITHM :
 			This is an algorithm to find an Eulerian circuit in a connected graph in which every vertex has even degree.
 			1.Choose any vertex v and push, it onto a stack.
 Initailly all edges are unmarked.
 			2.While the stack is noempty, look at the top vertex, u, on the stack.
 If u has an unmarked incident edge,, the pop u off the stack and print it.
-			When the stack is empty, you will have printed a sequence of vertices that correspond to Eulerian circuit.
+			3.When the stack is empty, you will have printed a sequence of vertices that correspond to Eulerian circuit.

 	pseudocode reference by :
 	https://iampandiyan.blogspot.com/2013/10/c-program-to-find-euler-path-or-euler.html